WebDevBernard/AWS-Lambda-Project/README.md

 ### Important

 - The data right now is not accurate!
 I did not start the database until cycle 2 week 8 (week 20 since start of 9.1 Season 2).
 For this app to work correclty.
 The data needs to be logged at the start of the season.
-- I learned about this API through this Reddit post: [https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3](https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3)
+- I learned about the RaiderIO API through this Reddit post: [https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3](https://www.reddit.com/r/wow/comments/o5nocw/comment/h2ov91n/?utm_source=share&utm_medium=web2x&context=3)

 ### If you've never played WOW, this is what it does: